Welcome to Utah’s Mighty 5 Tour

 Changing travel date?
 No worries!
 All individual tours come with lifetime validity.Â

 The tour works offline, so you do not need your phone network to enjoy the tour.
-However, we suggest you download the tour at your home, hotel, visitor center, etc., before heading out for a completely immersive experience.
+However, we suggest you download the tour on WiFi at your home, hotel, visitor center, etc., before heading out for a completely immersive experience.

 Not an Entry Ticket

-This is not an entry ticket.
+This is not an entry ticket to any of the attractions along the way.

-How many bundles should I buy?
+How many tours should I buy?

-Since this is a driving tour bundle, we recommend you buy 1 per car.
+Since this is a driving tour, we suggest you buy one tour per car for the best experience.